RedCarlos26/HIGTools/README.md

-# Meteor Addon Template

-A template to allow easy usage of the Meteor Addon API.
+# HIG Tools

+HIG's Highway addon.

 ### How to use:
-- Clone this project
-- Use this template to create new modules/commands
+- Download the latest release.
-- Run the mod with Meteor.
+- Run the mod with the latest Meteor devbuild.